javachefmc/trufflez-arcanum/README.md

 ## Currently Implemented
 - Base models for workbench, staves, alembic, and vitriol
-- Four tree types with respective wood variants, plank variants, leaves, and saplings
+- Four new tree types with entirely custom (but work-in-progress) shapes
+    - Their respective log/wood/stripped variants, leaves, plank variants, stairs, and slabs
 - Crafting recipes, furnace recipes, and blast furnace recipes
-- Some textures
+- Base texture work

 ## Common Questions
 - **When will this be done?**

 Not sure.
 I'm a novice modder and life is a thing.
-I'll have updates on my [YouTube channel](https://www.youtube.com/c/trufflezmc) and eventually a Discord.
+Major updates will be on my [YouTube channel](https://www.youtube.com/c/trufflezmc); in the meantime, you can always [check commits](https://github.com/trufflezmc/trufflez-arcanum/commits/master).

 - **Will you support older Minecraft versions?**